 Opening the medicine cabinet each morning shouldn’t become a deadly game of Russian roulette.

 Need more information?
 Our whistleblower lawyers help clients receive the highest possible awards and put a stop to dangerous drugs.
 To date, our clients have received over $100,000,000.00 in whistleblower reward monies.
-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
-See also our pharmaceutical whistleblower page.
+For more information, contact attorney Brian Mahany at or by telephone at (202) 800-9791.
+See also our pharmaceutical whistleblower and Massachusetts whistleblower reward pages.